EliaTogni/Univault/Statistical Methods for Machine Learning.md

 ----------------------------------------------------------------

 ## Noisy labels
 Overfitting often arises when labels are **noisy**.
-Namely, when labels $y$ are not deterministically associated with data points $x$, like in the previous example where $y_t = f^*(x_t$)$.<br />
-Noise may occur for at least three (not mutually exclusive) reasons:
+Namely, when labels $y$ are not deterministically associated with data points $x$, like in the previous example where $y_t = f^*(x_t)$.<br />Noise may occur for at least three (not mutually exclusive) reasons:
-1) **Human in the loop**: The labels are assigned by a human annotator who decides the “true” label for each data point.
+1) **human in the loop**: the labels are assigned by a human annotator who decides the “true” label for each data point.
 In this case, different annotators may have different opinions;
-2) **Epistemic uncertainty**: Each data point is represented by a feature vector $x$ that does not contain enough information to uniquely determine the label.
+2) **epistemic uncertainty**: each data point is represented by a feature vector $x$ that does not contain enough information to uniquely determine the label.
 For example, suppose $x$ encodes measurements such as today’s temperature, pressure, humidity, whereas $y \in \{−1,1\}$ denotes whether tomorrow rains or not.
 It is quite possible that the same observed values lead to rain in some cases and to sun in other cases;
-3) **Aleatoric uncertainty**: The feature vector $x$ representing a data point is obtained through noisy measurements.
+3) **aleatoric uncertainty**: the feature vector $x$ representing a data point is obtained through noisy measurements.
 The label associated with a given $x$ is then stochastic because the same $x$ could have been generated by different data points.

 Noisy labels cause overfitting because they may mislead the algorithm with regard to what is the “true” label for a given data point.

 ----------------------------------------------------------------

 # The Nearest Neighbour algorithm
-We now introduce a concrete learning algorithm for classification.
+It will now be introduced a concrete learning algorithm for classification.
 This algorithm differs from ERM because it is not minimizing the training error in a given class of predictors.
 For now, we restrict our attention to binary classification tasks with numerical features, namely $\mathcal{X} = \mathbb{R}^d$ and $\mathcal{Y} = \{−1,1\}$.
 Given a training set, the classifier generated by this algorithm is based on the following simple rule: predict every point in the training set with its own label, and predict any other point with the label of the point in the training set which is closest to it.<br />
 More formally, given a training set $\mathcal{S} \equiv (x_1,y_1),..., (x_m,y_m)$ , **the nearest neighbour algorithm** (**$NN$**) generates a classifier $h_{NN} : \mathbb{R}^d \to \{−1,1\}$ defined by:

 $$h_{NN}(x) = \text{ label yt of the point} x_t \in \mathcal{S} \text{ closest to } x$$